Online audio classical, jazz, folk, world music, literary and historic spoken word recordings, and online video operas and films on music.

 - Naxos Music Library

-Naxos Music Library streaming audio database offers hundreds of thousands of tracks of classical, jazz, world, and folk music.
+Naxos Music Library streaming audio database offers over a million tracks of classical, film, world, and folk music.
 Users can search for music by composer, artist, period, year of composition, instrument, label, duration, mood, or genre.
 Added features include composer biographies, musical terms glossaries, work analyses, and K-12 curriculum resources.
 Playlists can be created for personal or classroom use.

 - Smithsonian Global Sound